Williamsburg Bray School: Rediscovery, commemoration, and preservation

-Terry L. Meyers, an English professor at William & Mary, rediscovered the Bray School's probable site in 2002.
+Terry L. Meyers, an English professor at William & Mary, re-identified the building as an 18th-century construction and the Bray School's probable site in 2002.
 Meyers had developed an interest in researching 19th-century Williamsburg, much of which was destroyed during the 1920s Colonial Williamsburg restoration efforts.
 He encountered a book on pre-restoration Williamsburg by Ed Belvin that made reference to a home on the corner of Prince George St. and Boundary St. named Brown Hall that had belonged to the Digges family.
 According to Belvin, William & Mary had bought the house and moved it across the street, where it was still in use at the time Belvin was writing.
-After learning that the college did not have record of possessing such an 18th-century house, Meyers and a William & Mary historian searched the campus for the building.
+After learning that the college did not have any record of possessing such an 18th-century house, Meyers and a William & Mary Historic Campus director Louise Kale searched the campus for the building.
 They determined that, despite not appearing colonial, the military science building was the likely candidate.

+A 2014 dig performed by a joint Colonial Williamsburg-William & Mary team was performed at the site of Brown Hall in search of evidence of the Bray School; it was the third-straight year of digs at the site.
 In 2019, a Virginia state historical marker commemorating the Bray School was unveiled at the school's original site during a ceremony featuring William & Mary president Katherine Rowe, Meyers, and Lemon Project director Jody L. Allen.
 At the ceremony, Meyers said that William & Mary could "with obvious caveats and qualifications" be described as "the first institution of higher learning in what is today America to concern itself with black education" because of its association with the Bray School.

 Further historic documentation, including photographs, were found within Colonial Williamsburg's library that confirmed the building's identity.
 Additional evidence showed that Digges had been paid to let the house as a school.
 In 2020, dendrochronology determined that timber in the house dated to the winter of 1759–60.
 The next year, the Colonial Williamsburg Foundation entered into a partnership with William & Mary to perform the relocation, restoration, and interpretation of the Bray School building.
 After the college's military science department left the building, an inventory was performed with the objective of preparing for the restoration.
 Additionally, the inventory hoped to record 20th-century history that would be lost in this restoration.

-The building, described as the United State's "oldest schoolhouse for Black children", was moved a half-mile from the college campus into Colonial Williamsburg on February 10, 2023.
+The building, described as the United States' "oldest schoolhouse for Black children", was moved a half-mile from the college campus into Colonial Williamsburg on February 10, 2023.
 The new site for the school building is alongside the recently discovered brick foundations that belonged to the original location of the First Baptist Church, among the first Black churches in the country.
 The building's survival to present has been described as "remarkable" in light of the significant number of demolitions undertaken during the 1920s restoration efforts.